-Beyond that, the Learning Support team, which includes three colleagues with a Level 7 Specialist qualification in teaching students with a specific learning difficulty, may arrange extra provision for certain individuals.
-This will result in a Progress Plan being written and circulated for those students who require extra intervention that can be delivered in class (this used to be known as an Individual Education Plan).
-These plans detail specific needs and short term targets, and this may involve support from a Teaching Assistant in lessons, and/or literacy/speech and language, booster reading sessions, working memory intervention or other skills tuition in small groups.
+Beyond that, the Learning Support team may arrange extra provision for students on the SEN Register (E or K).
+This will result in a Student Passport being written and circulated for those students who require extra intervention that can be delivered in class.
+These passports detail specific needs and strategies to support students in the classroom.
+For a very small number of students, this may involve support from a Teaching Assistant, and/or literacy/speech and language therapist, booster reading sessions, or other small group intervention.

-Immediate short term help can be obtained by any student who is invited to attend Homework Club, which is open two afternoons a week after school and is staffed by members of the Learning Support team.
+Immediate short term support can be obtained by any student who is invited to attend Homework Club, which is open two afternoons a week after school and is staffed by members of the Learning Support team.

-The Learning Support team and Pastoral staff co-operate closely in attending to the needs of those with emotional, social or behavioural problems.
-The help of outside agencies may be called on in some cases.
-The school has its own Medical Centre and counselling services.
+The Learning Support team and Pastoral staff cooperate closely in supporting students who have social, emotional or mental health (SEMH) needs.
+The help of specialist outside agencies may also be called on in some cases.
+The school has its own Medical Centre and wellbeing services.

-We have found partnership with parents/carers to be a vital ingredient in our attempts both to identify learning needs and to support students with SEND (special educational needs and/or disability).
+We have found partnership with parents/carers to be a vital ingredient in our attempts both to identify learning needs and to support students with SEN/D (special educational needs and/or disability).
 Please do not hesitate to contact the team if you have any queries.